jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_id" name="signature_keypair_id"></a> `signature_keypair_id(kp: signature_keypair, kp_id: Pointer<u8>, kp_id_max_len: size) -> (crypto_errno, size, version)`
 __(optional)__
-Return the key identifier and version of a managed signature key pair.
+Return the key pair identifier and version of a managed signature key pair.

 If the key pair is not managed, `unsupported_feature` is returned instead.